DFE-Digital/bat-design-history/app/posts/teacher-success/2025-07-30-accessibility-testing-with-jaws.md

 ---
-title: Internal accessibility testing using JAWS
+title: Internal accessibility testing using JAWS and AXE
-description: We carried out an internal accessibility review using the JAWS screen reader and found a number of issues we plan to resolve
+description: We recently did some accessibility testing using the screen reader software JAWS and browser tool AXE and identified some issues.
 date: 2025-07-30
 tags:
   - accessibility